What is a Permaculture Garden?

 Make sure that the location you select receives at least a moderate amount of sun.
 Sunlight is an important part of the growth cycle of plants, but too much sun will cause them to wither.

-Too much wind can also hinder the growth of your garden, and you may need to build a wind break if your ideal spot receives large amounts of wind.
+Too much wind can also hinder the growth of your garden, and you may need to build, or better yet, grow a windbreak if your ideal spot receives large amounts of wind.
 Lastly, make sure the location you choose has easy access to water as you will be watering it quite a bit in its early stages.

 Efficiency of Raised Beds in Permaculture Gardens